 Vitamin D –The Sunshine Vitamin

-Vitamin D is really not a vitamin but a hormone and one of the most important immune modulators in the body.
+Vitamin D is more than a vitamin; it is a hormone and one of the most important immune modulators in the body.
+Having enough is critical for good health.

 Vitamin D Prevents Respiratory Infections